ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 * `rename <from path> <to path>` renames the file or directory referred to by `<from path>` to `<to path>`.
-If `<from path>` and `<to path>` are in different directories, the file will be moved from the "from" to the "to" directory.
+If `<from path>` and `<to path>` are in different directories, the file or directory will be moved from the "from" to the "to" directory.

 * `copy <from path> <to path>` copies the file or directory referred to by `<from path>` to `<to path>`.
 If `<to path>` refers to a directory, the file or